Apeirogons/rt_estimation_thesis/README.md

 Python package requirements are found in requirements.txt.

 To run, replace r in the Makefile with Rscript.
 Then, if running Linux, replace del /f main.pdf with rm main.pdf.
 If you are running Windows instead, install make through [Chocolatey](https://chocolatey.org/install).
+You will also have to install PDFLateX from any TeX distribution.

 Then, clone this directory, navigate to it from command-line, and type: make.